irishakarpova/Contact-Us-Form_REST_API/README.md

 <h3>Step 5.
 React Testing Library</h3>

-<p>In the end, I use React Testing Library to test my component I want to make sure Submit Handler Is Being Called.
-I also add a couple of tests for input validation.</p>
+<p>In the end, We use React Testing Library to test components.
+We want to make sure Submit Handler Is Being Called.
+We also, add a couple of tests for input validation.</p>